louyihsuan/DRF1102/README.md

 # DRF1102 - Django rest framework

-This a demo of DRF
+This is a demo of DRF

-The scenario is about design the vidoes upload platform like Youtube, Netflix.
+The scenario is about design the vidoes platform like Youtube, Netflix.